-Students registering in accordance with the provisions of this paragraph shall not be subject to the minimum and maximum periods of registration prescribed in the regulations except that they shall be registered for a minimum period of twelve months.
-The Director of Doctoral Programmes in the School in which the student will be based shall determine the period of study appropriate to the circumstances.
-All students shall have two Supervisors.
-Students submitting for an award by publications shall pay an examination fee at a level determined by Council.
+Candidates registering in accordance with the provisions of this paragraph shall not be subject to the standard periods of registration prescribed in the regulations.
+Candidates would usually be registered for a period of no more than twelve months.
+The Director of Doctoral Programmes in the School in which the candidate will be based shall determine the period of study appropriate to the circumstances.
+All candidates shall have two Supervisors.
+Candidates submitting for an award by publications shall not be subject to a fee.

-9. Submission for Final Examination
+8. Submission for Final Examination

-- 9.1 Students must notify the University of their intention to submit for their final examination for a research degree in good time and normally at least three months before the intended submission date. - 9.2 Submitted work for a research degree of the University must be submitted in the form specified by the University Code of Practice for Research Degree Programmes and is subject to Ordinance XXXIX.
-Each student must certify in writing the extent to which the submission is their own work and in each case in which there has been co-operative effort the nature and extent of that effort must be fully specified. - 9.3 The student must certify that neither the submission nor the original work contained therein has been submitted for an award of this or any other degree awarding body, except in accordance with an agreement between universities. - 9.4 Any submission subsequently published must include a statement that it has been submitted for a research degree of the University.
+- 8.1 Students must notify the University of their intention to submit for their final examination for a research degree in good time and normally at least three months before the intended submission date. - 8.2 Submitted work for a research degree of the University must be submitted in the form specified by the University Code of Practice for Research Degree Programmes and is subject to Ordinance XXXIX.
+Each student must certify in writing the extent to which the submission is their own work and in each case in which there has been co-operative effort the nature and extent of that effort must be fully specified. - 8.3 The student must certify that neither the submission nor the original work contained therein has been submitted for an award of this or any other degree awarding body, except in accordance with an agreement between universities. - 8.4 Any submission subsequently published must include a statement that it has been submitted for a research degree of the University.

-10. Examination Arrangements
+9. Examination Arrangements

-- 10.1 When a student admitted under the standard provisions of paragraph 2 has notified their intention to submit for final examination, the Associate Dean (Research) of the School shall appoint Examiners on the recommendation of the student's Supervisors.
+9.1 When a student admitted under the standard provisions of paragraph 2 has notified their intention to submit for final examination, the School's Director for Doctoral Programmes shall appoint Examiners on the recommendation of the student's Supervisors.
 For the degree of Master of Philosophy or the degree of Doctor of Philosophy, two Examiners shall normally be appointed of whom at least one shall be an External Examiner and neither of whom has had any supervisory relationship with the student.
 Supervisors may attend the viva voce examination as Observers unless the student objects.
 In circumstances where it is felt appropriate to appoint two External Examiners and no Internal Examiner, an independent non-examining chair of the oral examination panel shall be appointed.
-In exceptional circumstances, a third examiner who may be internal or external may be appointed where this is considered necessary to provide relevant academic expertise. - 10.2 When a member of staff or former student admitted under paragraph 7 or paragraph 8 has been given permission to submit for the degree of Doctor of Philosophy, the Director of Doctoral Programmes of the School, on the recommendation of the student's Supervisors, shall appoint two External Examiners and an independent non-examining chair of the oral examination panel. - 10.3 For a research degree the basis of the assessment shall be submitted work as set out in the Code of Practice on Research Degree programmes or regulations for specific programmes (except as provided for in paragraphs 7 and 8) in conjunction with an oral examination. - 10.4 Attendance at an oral examination by the student may be waived only by the Director of the Doctoral College with the advice of the student's supervisors.
-In the case where attendance at the oral examination is waived a second or third External Examiner shall be appointed as considered appropriate. - 10.5 Criteria for the appointment of examiners and independent non-examining chairs and for the conduct of oral examinations are set out in the Code of Practice on Research Degree Programmes.
+In exceptional circumstances, a third examiner who may be internal or external may be appointed where this is considered necessary to provide relevant academic expertise.

+- 9.2 When a member of staff admitted under paragraph 7 has been given permission to submit for the degree of Doctor of Philosophy, the Director of Doctoral Programmes of the School, on the recommendation of the student's Supervisors, shall appoint two External Examiners and an independent non-examining chair of the oral examination panel. - 9.3 For a research degree the basis of the assessment shall be submitted work as set out in the Code of Practice on Research Degree programmes or regulations for specific programmes (except as provided for in paragraph 7) in conjunction with an oral examination. - 9.4 Attendance at an oral examination by the student may be waived only by the Associate Pro Vice-Chancellor (Doctoral College) with the advice of the student's supervisors.
+In the case where attendance at the oral examination is waived a second or third External Examiner shall be appointed as considered appropriate. - 9.5 Criteria for the appointment of examiners and independent non-examining chairs and for the conduct of oral examinations are set out in the Code of Practice on Research Degree Programmes.

-11. Criteria for Awards
+10. Criteria for Awards